flaf/miscellaneous/puppet/modules/ceph/README.md

 GPT partition with `osd-$id-journal` as part-label.

-# Warning 3 : you must configure the `/etc/hosts` correctly
+# Warning: you must configure the `/etc/hosts` correctly

 For each node of the cluster and for each client of the cluster, it's recommended to configure the `/etc/hosts`